A Legacy of Care: Remembering Lyle Schroeder

 Chief Philanthropy Officer for the Sanford Health Foundation

-You are invited to make a gift in Lyle’s memory.
+If you’re inspired by Lyle’s story and want to make a difference, please consider a gift to the Sanford Health Foundation today.
 100% of your gift to the Sanford Health Foundation will touch the lives of local patients and families right here in our community, extending Lyle’s legacy of care and compassion.